phillip-kruger/phillip-kruger.github.io/_posts/2018-08-13-jax-rs_config.md

 # Use it as a library.

 You can also bundle all of this in a jar file to be used by any of your projects.
-I made the above available in [maven central](https://search.maven.org/artifact/com.github.phillip-kruger.microprofile-extensions/jaxrs-ext/1.0.9/jar) and [github](https://github.com/phillip-kruger/microprofile-extensions/tree/master/jaxrs-ext), so you can also use that directly.
+The above available in maven central under the [MicroProfile Extensions](https://www.microprofile-ext.org) project, so you can also use that directly.

 Just add this to your pom.xml